mjbernet3/insurance_prediction/README.md

 ### XGBoost

 The next model we chose to evaluate was XGBoost.
-After conducting our research, we learned that XGBoost has been able to make accurate predictions for low-to-medium cost insurance in the past, so we chose it to try to improve our own low-to-medium cost predictions.
+After conducting our research, we learned that XGBoost has been able to make accurate predictions for low cost insurance in the past, so we chose it to try to improve our own low cost predictions.
 As an implementation, we used XGBRegressor from the xgboost library.
 For the learning objective, we found that reg:squarederror produced the best results, so we decided to keep this objective constant while tuning other parameters with RandomizedSearch.
 These parameters included the number of gradient boosted trees, max tree depth, learning rate, gamma, subsample ratio for each tree, and column ratio for each tree.

 The search space for RandomizedSearch was set as follows after manual tuning and run for 300 iterations:
 - Number of gradient boosted trees: 100 - 200 (inc of 1)